Section 6: Accounting for Grants and Contracts

 - annual surplus or deficit

-- customer charges, including invoices and other records that identify the service provided to each customer.
+- customer charges, including invoices and other records that identify the goods/services provided to each customer

-Internal customers are defined as those paying for goods and services through interdepartmental transfers (IDTs) against funds held in a UTSA account.
-Services provided to internal customers require a unilateral agreement (format at Appendix C) signed by the requesting party.
-This agreement will serve as supporting documentation to be kept on file by the service center.
-A copy of the agreement should be attached to the IDT as authorization to charge the account.
+Internal customers are defined as those paying for goods and services through interdepartmental transfers (IDTs) against funds held in a UTSA Cost Center/Project ID .
+Goods/services provided to internal customers require a Project Agreement (see Appendix C) signed by the requesting party.
+This agreement serves as supporting documentation to be kept on file by the service center.
+A copy of the agreement should be attached to the IDT as authorization to charge the Cost Center/Project ID .

-An activity that performs specific technical or administrative services, primarily for the internal operations of UTSA and is authorized to charge users for its services.
-An authorized service center can provide services to external customers.
-A separate account is established and monitored to record all costs and revenues.
+An activity that provides goods and/or performs specific technical or administrative services primarily for the internal operations of UTSA, and is authorized to charge users for its services.
+A service center may also provide goods/services to external customers.
+Separate Cost Centers are established and monitored to record all costs and revenues.

-A service center that offers highly complex or specialized services that are not readily available from outside sources - for example, animal care facilities.
-A separate account must be established to record all costs and revenues associated with a Specialized Service Facility.
+A highly complex or specialized facility that provides services that are not readily available from outside sources - for example, animal care facilities.
+Separate Cost Centers must be established to record all costs and revenues associated with specialized service facilities .

-- OMB Circular A-110, Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations http://www.whitehouse.gov/omb/circulars_a110/
+- O M B Circular A-110 , Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations

 |Updated DEFINE information for transition to PeopleSoft.|